TingWeiWong/autonomous_exploration_development_environment_isaac_sim/README.md

 ## Running the NVIDIA Isaac-Sim

-This repository use Isaac-Sim environment for development.
+This repository use Isaac-Sim environment for development (See hardware requirement [here](https://docs.omniverse.nvidia.com/app_isaacsim/app_isaacsim/requirements.html)).
 Download and Install the NVIDIA Isaac-Sim simulator environment from the [official guide](https://docs.omniverse.nvidia.com/app_isaacsim/app_isaacsim/install_basic.html#isaac-sim-first-run).
 Also, our development enviroment depend on some example environment from the Nvidia.
 Thus, install and set up Nucleus server follow the instructions from [offical guide](https://docs.omniverse.nvidia.com/prod_nucleus/prod_nucleus.html).

 Then, running the simulation and load the robot into the Isaac-Sim.